 Professional Reference articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 The implementation of the Health and Social Care Act 2012 commenced on 1st April 2013.
 Clinical commissioning groups (CCGs) are now the cornerstone of the new health system.
 Every GP practice in England is now part of a CCG.
 There are 211 CCGs, each commissioning care for an average of 226,000 people.
 CCGs commission the majority of health services, including emergency care, elective hospital care, maternity services and community and mental health services.
 In 2013/14 they were responsible for about 60% of the total NHS budget.

 The structure of the new National Health Service

 On 1 April 2013, the Health and Social Care Act 2012 came into force, bringing with it many new structures and arrangements for the NHS in England.
 Primary care trusts (PCTs) and strategic health authorities (SHAs) have been abolished.

 NHS England (formerly the NHS Commissioning Board) and CCGs are now responsible for commissioning the vast majority of NHS services, with local authorities taking on new public health commissioning responsibilities.
-England's 211 CCGs take over from PCTs and be responsible for £65bn of the £95bn NHS commissioning budget.
+England's 211 CCGs have taken over from PCTs and become responsible for £65bn of the £95bn NHS commissioning budget.
 They plan and commission hospital care and community and mental health services.
-All GP practices have to be members of a CCG, and every CCG board includes at least one hospital doctor, nurse and member of the public.
+All GP practices have to be members of a CCG and every CCG board includes at least one hospital doctor, nurse and member of the public.